promiscuous-io/promiscuous/README.md

 Usage
 ------

-Simply include `include Replicable::Primary` and use the `replicate` method in your model as shown below.
+Simply include `include Replicable::Publisher` and use the `replicate` method in your model as shown below.

 Note that you need to explicitly list the fields that you care to replicate.